 About those “Hundreds of Millions of Tax Dollars”

-Pappas claims in his article that the state of California has lost hundreds of millions of tax dollars over the past nine years due to the failure of legislators to approve the regulation of online poker.
+over the past nine years due to the failure of legislators to approve the regulation of online poker.
 With speculation suggesting that a Californian regulated market would generate anything between $125 million per year (based on New Jersey revenues) and $729 million per year (Capitol Matrix research), that statement is probably true.
 However, where would the money have gone?

 The current version of AB 2863 makes a provision for a $60 million subsidy to the horseracing industry and allows licensed operators to use their license fees as tax credits.
 There is also the question of how much money would be assigned to the California Gambling Control Commission and the California Bureau of Gambling Control to provide the much-needed resources to effectively regulate online poker in California.
-Once everybody has had their hand in the pot, there is not going to be a lot left from those hundreds of millions of dollars.
+Once everybody has had their hand in the pot, there is not going to be a lot left from those hundreds of millions of dollars

 AB 2863 May Pass – But it Doesn´t Guarantee Regulation

 Pappas concludes his response to the SacBee Op-Ed by calling on Californian lawmakers to put consumers first and support AB 2863.
-Unfortunately the passage of the bill is meaningless without the issue of suitability standards also being resolved – a clause in AB 2863 stipulating that the Act does not become operative until criteria are established addressing involvement in Internet betting prior to the state´s authorization of Internet poker.
+Unfortunately the passage of the bill is meaningless without the issue of suitability standards

 The clause has been inserted to appease potential stakeholders opposed to the participation of PokerStars in a regulated market, but what it effectively does is divide the Internet Poker Consumer Protection Act into two.
 Lawmakers can pass the first half of the bill (AB 2863 as it stands at present), but none of the provisions will become operative until a second bill has been passed establishing suitability standards.
 You might as well pass an Act that only comes into effect once the meaning of life has been resolved.